Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 [Comment: This can be read as the Barrow-wight celebrating his success in preparing the dead bodies of the hobbits for the end of time and the coming of Melkor with the Dagor Dagorath.
 It is also a homily to Sauron and the Witch King, the masters of the Barrow-wights.]

-Frodo feels the effect of the song, as though it is turning him to stone, drawing the life out of him again.
+- Frodo feels the effect of the song, as though it is turning him to stone, drawing the life out of him again.
 He fights the feeling.

-Frodo looks up and over and sees his friends.
+- Frodo looks up and over and sees his friends.
 They are deathly pale and cold.
 Lifeless.

-Frodo sees the arm of the Barrow-wight slowly enter the room behind him, perhaps with the intention of stealing the One ring.
+- Frodo sees the arm of the Barrow-wight slowly enter the room behind him, perhaps with the intention of stealing the One Ring.

-Frodo reaches for the One ring to escape.
+- Frodo reaches for the One ring to escape.

-He picks up a nearby sword and cuts off the hand of the Barrow-wight.
+- Frodo picks up a nearby sword and cuts off the hand of the Barrow-wight.

-The sword shatters, most likely due to the hardness of the dead flesh and bone of the spirit-possessed Barrow-wight body.
+- The sword shatters, most likely due to the hardness of the dead flesh and bone of the spirit-possessed Barrow-wight body.

-The pale green light disappears and the Barrow-wight shrieks and snarls in the darkness.
+- The pale green light disappears and the Barrow-wight shrieks and snarls in the darkness.

-Frodo calls out for Tom Bombadil, with the following words:
+- Frodo calls out for Tom Bombadil, with the following words:

 Ho!
 Tom Bombadil, Tom Bombadillo!